 Grand Magus - 7 July 2016.
-Purveyors of ‘Viking Metal’, Grand Magus know a thing or two about swords, longboats, and heavy guitar riffs.
+Purveyors of ‘Viking Metal’ and hailing from Stockholm, Sweden, Grand Magus know a thing or two about swords and longboats, not to mention heavy guitar riffs and pounding rhythms.
 We caught up with drummer Ludwig Witt at Download Festival, to chat about the new album, vinyl hunting, and the love of Iron Maiden.

 Mike Portnoy- 1 July 2016.
 Mike Portnoy is about to get to work with some close friends, as well as his idols.
 With dates with both Metal Allegiance &Twisted Sister approaching, we caught up with Mike to chat about the shows, and find out if there’s anyone left that he has yet to work with.

 Faith No More - 27 June 2016.
 Faith No More have been being “kind of stupid in a different way” for over three decades now.
 We caught up with founding bassist Billy Gould at the Metal Hammer Golden Gods Awards in London, to discuss their remarkable career, and find out what the future might bring.

 Rival Sons - 24 June 2016.
 Rival Sons have been on a steady rise since their inception in 2009.
 Achieving mainstream success with 2014’s ‘Great Western Valkyrie’, follow-up ‘Hollow Bones’ looks set to cement them as one decades greatest success stories.
 We caught up with guitarist Scott Holiday backstage at Download Festival to discuss the new album, touring with his heroes, and the love of vinyl.